 Le Labo's Santal 33 landed in 2011, a year rife with celebrity perfume launches.
 Justin Bieber released his own scent, Someday, in the June; Britney relaunched Cosmic Radiance in July, and few could walk into a New York department store without being offered a spritz of either.

-Irreverent Le Labo are, consider one of their standout statements: 'celebrities should pay full price.'
+Irreverent though Le Labo is, consider one of its standout statements: 'celebrities should pay full price.'
 And pay, they seem to do.
 Le Labo's Santal 33 counts Alexa Chung, Justin Bieber, Ryan Reynolds and Sophie Turner as loyal fans.

 What does Santal 33 smell like?

-Ever Le Labo scent is marketed as unisex.
-The brand say that Santal 33 is made to 'intoxicate a man as much as a woman', and combines heady iris, cardamom and violet notes with a leathery, musky edge.
+Every Le Labo scent is marketed as unisex.
+The brand says that Santal 33 is made to 'intoxicate a man as much as a woman', and combines heady iris, cardamom and violet notes with a leathery, musky edge.